-Kellogg is committed to respecting and protecting the rights of those affected directly and indirectly by our operations.
-In addition to being addressed in our employee and supplier codes, these commitments are outlined in our Human Rights Position Statement and our Policy Statement Prohibiting Involuntary Labor.
-We also publish an annual progress report that documents our milestones and actions that meets regulatory reporting requirements, including those of the U.K. Modern Slavery Act.
+Our commitment to respecting and protecting the rights of those affected directly and indirectly by our operations is outlined in our Human Rights Position Statement and our Policy Statement Prohibiting Involuntary Labor.
+We also publish an annual progress report that documents our milestones and actions that meet regulatory reporting requirements, including those of the U.K. Modern Slavery Act.

-Several years ago, we formed a cross-functional team of leaders who continue to meet monthly to assess our human rights monitoring and verification processes.
-We monitor human rights across our supply chain using Sedex self-assessments and third-party audits.
-We also complete Sedex self-assessments for our own manufacturing facilities to ensure compliance with our policies.
+Protecting human rights is a priority at Kellogg.
+Our cross-functional team of leaders continues to meet monthly to review our monitoring and verification processes.
+We also use Sedex self-assessments and third-party audits to monitor our suppliers, and complete Sedex self-assessments for our own manufacturing facilities.

 Kellogg is also on the AIM-PROGRESS Leadership Team, co-leading the human rights workstream and actively engaged with the Consumer Goods Forum (CGF) Social Sustainability Committee.